 When clients check in, they inform the staff of their gender identity.
 New Haven Inn’s bathrooms are for private use and designated all-gender.
 It also includes private rooms where residents who are on hormone therapy can take their medications, according to Brian Greenberg, the vice president of programs and services at LifeMoves, the Peninsula-based nonprofit that was awarded a five-year, $2 million contract to operate New Haven Inn.

 “At the shelter, we focus on everyone’s safety and dignity, and give them … a safe and clean environment in which they can live, and hopefully identify permanent exits from homelessness,” Greenberg said.

-Among the services provided at the shelter are life-skills training, job placement assistance, as well as help in identifying and securing permanent housing.
+Among the services provided at the shelter, which opened in spring 2019, are life-skills training, job placement assistance, as well as help in identifying and securing permanent housing.
 The maximum stay is 90 days, but that can be extended.
 Greenberg expects the typical resident will stay there between two and five months.